dlin-me/saasu/README.md

 ## 5. Helper Classes
 To make easy working with the entity classes, there are some useful helper classes available.

 #### DateTime
 Saasu API only accepts UTC, ISO 8061 format date and date time strings for Date and DateTime fields.
 This class is designed to help you generate the formatted date and datetime string with ease.

-There are two static methods available, both accept numeric timestamp or [date string](http://au1.php.net/manual/en/datetime.formats.php) input that are compactible with *strtotime* function
+There are two static methods available, both accept numeric timestamp or [date string](http://au1.php.net/manual/en/datetime.formats.php) input that are compatible with *strtotime* function

 ```
 echo DateTime::getDate(time());